× COVID-19 Vaccine Updates: View the latest information.

 Certificate granted

 Courses will be taught by professionally certified staff who will teach lectures, administer exams, and oversee your clinical rotations.
-Classes will be held once a week at our clinic locations at South Shore and Auburn Gresham.
+Classes will be held once a week at our Auburn Gresham location.

 How to Apply: